pmbrull/vue-learning/intro-to-vue/README.md

 When talking about components, we can define in them a `template` option, where we will put the HTML code that will be rendered in that component.
 Also, the data object needs to be modified.
 It becomes a function that `returns` our data.
 This way, different components can handle their own data.

 Finally, we may need to send custom data to specific components.
 This is done via `props`.
 We can define the elements that we expect to receive, their types and if they are required to run or not.
 Note that the `props` need to be bound to the component, so we add `:` before each passed prop.
-An example of using a `<product>` would be as follows:
+An example of using a `<parent>` would be as follows:

 ```html
 <div id="app">